seodn/webcontent/smooth-auto-panel-paint/mag-wheel-repairs.md

 ---

 ### About Us
-## Professional Alloy Wheel Repair & Refinishing
+## Understanding Mag Wheel Repair & Refinishing

 Mag wheels can easily become damaged from curbs, potholes, road debris, and everyday driving.
 Scratches, scuffs, peeling paint, and faded finishes not only affect the appearance of your vehicle but can also reduce its overall presentation and value.